Space tourism: Education and advocacy

 Several organizations have been formed to promote the space tourism industry, including the Space Tourism Society, Space Future, and HobbySpace.
 UniGalactic Space Travel Magazine is a bi-monthly educational publication covering space tourism and space exploration developments in companies like SpaceX, Orbital Sciences, Virgin Galactic and organizations like NASA.

 Classes in space tourism are currently taught at the Rochester Institute of Technology in New York, and Keio University in Japan.
+Embry-Riddle Aeronautical University in Florida launched a worldwide space tourism course in 2017.

 Economic potential

 A 2010 report from the Federal Aviation Administration, titled "The Economic Impact of Commercial Space Transportation on the U.S. Economy in 2009", cites studies done by Futron, an aerospace and technology-consulting firm, which predict that space tourism could become a billion-dollar market within 20 years.
 Eight tourists reached orbit between 2001 and 2009.
 In 2011 Space Adventures suggested that this number could reach 140 by 2020, but with commercial crewed rockets only just beginning to enter service, such numbers have yet to be achieved.

+According to a 2022 report by Research and Markets, titled "Global Space Tourism Market," the global space tourism industry is projected to reach US$8.67 billion by 2030, with an estimated compound annual growth rate (CAGR) of 37.1% between 2022 and 2030.